Yuyan-Lei/MobileAppDev-FindMeow/README.md

 2. Implement the map feature for the discoverCat screen.
 3. Implement the filter feature for both discoverCat screen and findBreeder screen.
 4. Enable users to receive notifications when a nearby cat is posted.
-5. Enable users to change their profile photos and passwords
+5. Enable users to change their profile photos.
 6. Implement automatic line breaks or omissions for text display.
-7. Unify the stylesheets an colors.
+7. Unify the stylesheets and colors.

 **Bugs**:
 1. Long loading time for distance display.
-2. Long loadin time for the submission when posting a new cat.
+2. Long loading time when posting a new cat.

 ## Iteration 1